Sap-04-Learner/MLOPS-PROJECTS/MLOPS-PROJECT-1/README.md

 - 🔧 **CI/CD Integration**: Automating the build and deployment pipeline using **Jenkins**.
 - 🌐 **API Service**: Exposing the model as a REST API using **Flask**.
 - 📦 **Version Control & Pipeline Automation**: Managing code with **Git**, and automating steps from model training to deployment.
+- ⚙️ **Configuration Management**: Storing AWS credentials and data ingestion settings (e.g., S3 bucket name, file name) in a `config.yaml` file, loaded using `pyyaml`.
+The `config.yaml` file is excluded from version control using `.gitignore` to prevent exposing sensitive information like AWS access keys.

 ## 🎯 Objectives